Is a Hangover Alcohol Withdrawal?

 Do I Drink Too Much?

-When it comes to how much a person drinks, there is no cookie-cutter answer as to whether or not it’s too much for a given individual.
+When it comes to how much a person drinks, may it be light, moderate, and heavy drinking.
+There is no cookie-cutter answer as to whether or not it’s too much for a given individual.
 This is because drinking too much has more to do with the ratio of alcohol consumed to a person’s weight, age, or size.
 There are, however, general guidelines as to how much is too much for particular individuals.
 Some of these guidelines include the following:

 - Female – Over 7 drinks a week or more than 3 drinks in one sitting

 - Male – Over 14 drinks per week or more than 4 drinks in one sitting